Tarapur, Maharashtra

-Chinchani town on the north side of the creek has a customs-house and traveller's bungalow now used as school.
-On the beach, about a mile north of Tarapur, is a ruined brick tower, which, in 1818, Captain Dickinson found twenty-two feet high with a mean diameter of twenty-eight feet.
-The lower or main battery was nine feet above ground and contained five guns, the side parapet walls not exceeding three and a half feet in thickness.
-Over this battery was another, suited for an equal number of guns.
-Its parapet wall supported a wretched roof, and was not more than a foot and a half thick.

-Today its one of the biggest industrial hub near Mumbai.
-Regarding sea transport now its possible for barge to arrive near Satpati-Murbe jetty.
-GR Engineering Pvt.
-Ltd. had transport 70 mtrs cargo by this jetty.

 Geography

 Tarapur is located at 19.86°N 72.68°E. It has an average elevation of 10 metres (33feet).

 Economy

 Atomic power stations

 The Tarapur nuclear power station houses two boiling water reactors (BWRs), each of 200 MW (De-rated to 160MW), the first in Asia, and a recent unit with two pressurised heavy water reactors each of 540 MW.
 This PHWR based power station is not only the largest nuclear power reactor in the country but also the largest power unit in India.
 It was commissioned seven months ahead of schedule, at a cost much lower than the original estimate, by the Nuclear Power Corporation of India.

 Tarapur Atomic Power Station (320 MW) (T.A.P.S.) was constructed by the American companies Bechtel and GE near village Akkarpatti.
 The new reactors (1080 MW) were constructed by Larsen & Toubro and Gammon India.
 Both these power stations are operated by Nuclear Power Corporation of India Limited.
 The personnel operating the power plant live in a residential complex called T. A. P. S. Township.
 This residential complex is a fifteen-minute drive from Boisar, the nearest railway station.
 The residential complex was also constructed by Bechtel to house both Indian and American employees.
 Because it was the home to American engineers and technicians, the residential complex had a very American small-town look, with neat sidewalks, spacious houses, a club with tennis courts, gyms and swimming pool, a commissary etc. While the original American residents have long gone, the colony continues to thrive.